botchris/go-health/probes/dynamodb/README.md

-# AWS SQS Probe
+# AWS DynamoDB Probe

-The SQS Probe allows you to monitor the health of a AWS SQS queue.
+The DynamoDB probe allows you to monitor the health of an AWS DynamoDB table.
-It checks the availability your SQS queues by requesting the queue attributes, and optionally simulates IAM policies to verify permissions.
-For example, you can check if your application has the necessary permissions to send or receive messages from the queue.
+It checks the availability of your DynamoDB tables by requesting the table's attributes, and optionally simulates IAM policies to verify permissions.
+For example, you can check if your application has the necessary permissions to read or write items from the table.

 ---